josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<T, T, bool>`

 ### OnMismatch
 This function is invoked if a Candidate result is not equal to the Control result, if one throws and Exception and the other does not, or if both throw Exceptions but the Exceptions are not equal.
-It can optionally return a `string` message that will be passed to the Publisher along with the current state of the Experiment.
+It can optionally use the configured Publisher to write out messages.

 **_Important_**: Because this step runs when Exceptions are thrown, there is very little fallback if this method throws an Exception.
 Though Weird Science _does_ handle such Exceptions, the Experiment execution is completely interrupted.

+This Step is `event` based &mdash; multiple handlers can be added to the same Experiment.

 This Step does _not_ run for the Control.

-_Delegate Type:_ `Func<T, T, Exception, Exception, string>` or `Action<T, T, Exception, Exception>`
+_Delegate Type:_ `EventHandler<IMismatchEventArgs<TPublish>>`

 ### Prepare
 This function can transform or alter the result of the Control and Candidates before results are stored for Publish.
 This is most often used when the actual result object is large (e.g. list of complex objects) or when you actually only care about a very small part of the result object.
 This function may return the same Type as the Control/Candidate functions, or an entirely different Type.